hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 }
 ```

-See [Amazon S3 docs](https://docs.aws.amazon.com/s3/index.html) for more information and customize bucket/IAM policies in a way that makes sense for your deployment.
+See [Amazon S3 docs](https://docs.aws.amazon.com/s3/index.html) for more information and remember to customize bucket/IAM policies in a way that makes sense for your deployment.

 ### Deploying with Plug.Cowboy & Docker